Garden State Parkway: 1940s–1950s

 Sections opened in quick succession in 1954; these were the first to be tolled.
-The first tolled segment was opened on January 13, 1954, from U.S. Route 22 to Mill Road.
-Due to poor weather conditions, tolls were not collected until January 15.
+The first tolled segment was opened on January 13, 1954, from US 22 to Mill Road.
 The Toms River bypass was extended south to Manahawkin on July 15, and north to the Eatontown Spur (now Route 36) on July 30, 1954.
-The bridge carrying the parkway over the Raritan River was also opened to northbound traffic on this day, extending the highway south to U.S. Route 9 in Sayreville.
+The bridge carrying the parkway over the Raritan River was also opened to northbound traffic on this day, extending the highway south to US 9 in Sayreville.
 The southbound lanes were opened on the bridge south to Eatontown on August 4, and an extension to New Gretna opened the day after.
 Closing the northbound gap from Eatontown to Sayreville on August 7 provided for 90 miles of unbroken highway.
 Within Atlantic County, a large section from Tilton Road in Egg Harbor Township to the south bank of the Mullica River opened on August 11, though north of the White Horse Pike the road initially operated as a temporary super two on the southbound lanes until August 21.
-This was extended south to Somers Point on August 27 (again as a super-two before the northbound lanes opened on September 22), then connected across the Mullica River to the existing section on August 28 over a temporary super-two, with the other lanes opened a few weeks later.
+This was extended south to Somers Point on August 27 (again as a super-two before the northbound lanes opened on September 22), then connected across the Mullica River to the existing section on August 28 over a temporary super-two, with the other lanes opening a few weeks later.
 The Cape May section of highway was also extended north to Route 50 at Seaville that day, which then was extended south to Route 47 on September 4, and north to Beesley's Point Bridge on October 6.
 The entire highway south of Irvington was declared finished on October 9, 1954.
-The lone exception was across the Great Egg Harbor; the parkway temporarily detoured onto U.S. Route 9 and over the Beesley's Point Bridge at this point.
+The lone exception was across the Great Egg Harbor; the parkway temporarily detoured onto US 9 and over the Beesley's Point Bridge at this point.
 Literature from the time suggested that the parkway would become toll-free once bonds used for its construction were paid off.
 However, this speculation never became a reality.